 6.Input/Output Request Times

-In the real world, SSDs conduct as wonderfully as they have throughout JoshWho Hosting Services’s testing.
+In the real world, SSDs conduct as wonderfully as they have throughout JoshWho Hosting’s testing.
 We produced an entire platform backup using one of the production machines.
 During the backup procedure, the standard service time for I/O calls was basically below 20 ms.

 During the identical lab tests sticking with the same web server, now suited out with HDDs, effectiveness was noticeably slower.
 Throughout the web server backup process, the common service time for I/O requests fluctuated somewhere between 400 and 500 ms.